TSGM: A Flexible Framework for Generative Modeling of Synthetic Time Series: The TSGM framework

-Generative adversarial networks are a class of machine learning methods where two NNs, a generator and a discriminator, compete in a game where the generator $G$ attempts to generate realistic examples and the discriminator $D$ strives to distinguish between the generated and real samples.
-GANs have gained popularity due to their success in generating images and texts and later were applied to time series generation.
+\looseness-1 Generative adversarial networks (GANs, \citep{goodfellow2014generative}) are a class of machine learning methods where two NNs, a generator and a discriminator, compete in a game where the generator $G$ attempts to generate realistic examples, and the discriminator $D$ strives to distinguish between the generated and real samples.
+GANs have gained popularity due to their success in generating images and texts, and they have later been applied to time series generation.

-GANs are trained as a zero-sum game between a discriminator and generator by repeating the following steps: \emph{(i)} generate samples from the generator and update the parameters of the discriminator (the discriminator should distinguish generated and historical data), \emph{(ii)} update the parameters of the generator (the generator aims to produce indistinguishable samples).

 GANs can be adapted to time series data by choosing suitable generators and discriminator architectures.
-We provide several architectures in Zoo (architecture repository in TSGM); see Sec.~\ref{section:design_principles} for more detail.
-The framework allows for extending training procedures to Wasserstein GANs, adding a gradient penalty, or implementing differentially private approaches.
-Moreover, we implement models based on the extension of this idea, such as TimeGAN \cite{yoon2019time} and RCGAN \cite{esteban2017real}.
+We provide several architectures in Zoo (architecture repository in TSGM); see \cref{section:design_principles} for more detail.
+The framework allows the training procedures to be extended to Wasserstein GANs, adding a gradient penalty or implementing differentially private approaches.
+Moreover, we implement models based on the extension of this idea, such as TimeGAN \citep{yoon2019time}, RCGAN \citep{esteban2017real}, and WaveGAN \citep{donahue2019wavegan}.
+In addition, TSGM employs conditional and temporally conditional GAN-based models.